 Program Goal and Outcomes

-The Health Information Management Certificate program helps students learn new job skills and expand upon existing health case management knowledge used in students' current positions to help improve their overall office performance.
+The Health Information Management Certificate program helps students learn new job skills and expand existing health care management knowledge to improve performance in their current positions.

 Upon completion of the program, students will be able to: